mikeedjones/copy-file-to-chat/README.md

 The formatted content of all files in the directory will be pasted into your chat window.
 It will follow the .gitignore rules for the directory, so you can exclude files from being copied by adding them to the .gitignore file.

-The extension will also look for a .copilotignore file in the directory, and also use that if it exists.
-If there is no .copilotignore file, it will use the default list of extensions to ignore.
+The extension will also look for a .copilotignore file in the directory tree, and also use that to ignore files.

-### Default list of extensions to ignore
-- .csv
-- .npy

 ## Requirements